keboola/connection-docs/extractors/facebook/index.md

 extraction, so table data is **imported incrementally**.
 The columns of the output tables represent fields from the `Fields` query option.
 Moreover, each table will always contain the following basic set of columns:

-- `id` -- Id returned by the Facebook Graph API
+- `id` --- Id returned by the Facebook Graph API
-- `ex_account_id` -- Id of the Facebook page corresponding to the object stored in the row
+- `ex_account_id` --- Id of the Facebook page corresponding to the object stored in the row
-- `fb_graph_node` -- Describes the "vertical position" of the object in the resulting tree.
+- `fb_graph_node` --- Describes the "vertical position" of the object in the resulting tree.
 For example, for comments it will be `page_feed_comments`, for sub-comments (i.e. comments of comments) it will be `page_feed_comments_comments`.
-- `parent_id` -- Refers to the `id` column of a parent object represented by some other row and table.
+- `parent_id` --- Refers to the `id` column of a parent object represented by some other row and table.
-For instance, if the row is representing a comment object, its parent is a post and so `parent_id` is the id of the post.
+For instance, if the row is representing a comment object, its parent is a post and `parent_id` is the id of the post.
 The parent object type can be also determined from the `fb_graph_node` column as a substring from the beginning until the last occurrence of an underscore.
 To give an example, if `fb_graph_node` contains the value `page_feed_comments`, the parent object type is `page_feed`.
-The top parent id is a Facebook page id.
+The top parent id is the Facebook page id.

 ## Facebook API Version
-You can set the version of the Facebook Graph API that will be applied for all request made to the Facebook Graph API by the Facebook extractor.
+You can set the version of the Facebook Graph API that will be applied for all requests made to the API by the Facebook extractor.

 {: .image-popup}
 ![Screenshot - Api Version](/extractors/facebook/apiversion.png)